 But what will certainly make you dehydrated is not drinking enough water.

-And because breast milk consists of over 80% water, being dehydrated is bad news for your milk supply.
+And because breast milk consists of over 80% water, being dehydrated is bad news for your supply.

 Remember that you should be passing urine often (it should be colorless or pale yellow), and keep an eye out for the following signs of dehydration